 - Soy foods, especially soybeans, soy protein isolate, soybean paste

 - Vegetable oils with high omega-6 content: corn oil, safflower oil, soybean oil, sunflower oil

 Supplements for patients taking tamoxifen

-There is no supplement or combination of supplements that has been proven to reliably reduce the risk of ER+ breast cancer recurrence.
+There is no supplement or combination of supplements that has been proven to reliably reduce the risk of ER+ breast cancer recurrence in women.
 Attempting to take advantage of the apparent treatment effects of micronutrients and other dietary components by using supplements carries the risk of adverse and paradoxical effects, including promoting breast cancer growth and metastasis.

 What is known is that when a beneficial micronutrient is administered at low doses by consuming food, it is likely to have subtle chemopreventive effects, whereas when the same micronutrient is administered at high doses, it is more likely to have pharmacological effects, with mostly unknown results.
 Therefore, it is best to obtain beneficial compounds by consuming food, if possible.
 The role of supplements is to make up for deficiencies that are difficult to correct through diet.

-The following supplements generally been found to be safe and beneficial for those being treated with tamoxifen:
+The following supplements generally have been found to be safe and beneficial for those being treated with tamoxifen: